snabbco/snabb/README.md

 17. sysctl wrapper (trivial write to /proc/sys)
 18. cgroups
 19. replace more of the man(3) stuff with native syscalls.
 More transparent.
+20. add functions to add and remove addresses to net interface